When things go wrong in life, or we fail, we tend to be pretty hard on ourselves about it.

 3. Set Boundaries

 For many of us saying no can seem like a scary thing.
-Setting boundaries can be scary.
+Setting boundaries can be scary (see also our article on being a pushover).
 Telling someone this gets in the way of my goals and needs can be intimidating.

 And many of us can feel selfish for doing so or worry that setting boundaries may push people away.